PhiYFP

 (A) M3 mouse melanoma; (B) T-406 human glioma; (C) PC-12 rat phaeochromocytoma cells; (D) PC-12 cells after the addition of nerve growth factor; (E) Walker 256 rat tumour cells; (F) BC3H1 cells; (G) T24 human bladder carcinoma cells; (H) T24 cells expressing destabilized variant PhiYFP-m-dest1.
 Images were kindly provided by Dr. Christian Petzelt (Marinpharm).

 Despite dimerization capacity, Phi-Yellow proteins demonstrate successful performance in fusions with subcellular localization signals and many cellular proteins.
 However, we recommend that you use TagFPs for protein labeling applications.
-Please see section "Protein Localization Tags" to select a reporter for such purposes.

 Important note: PhiYFP allows generation of fusions to its N-terminus, whereas PhiYFP-m is optimized to generate fusions to its C-terminus.
 PhiYFP can not be used to generate C-terminal fusions.

-Phi-Yellow proteins can be used in multicolor labeling applications with cyan, green, red, and far-red fluorescent dyes.
+Phi-Yellow proteins can be used in multicolor labeling applications with blue, cyan, green, red, and far-red fluorescent dyes.

 Fluorescent microscopy of stably transfected mammalian cells expressing Phi-Yellow-tagged fusions.